Jessica Biel Takes On An Eerie Mystery In Her Creepy New Series

 Also cast in the show are the Oscar winner Marlee Matlin, most recently seen on Quantico; Kelly Jenrette from The Handmaid’s Tale; and John Beasley of Everwood.

 Watch the trailer below.
-Limetown will premiere its first two episodes on Wednesday, October 16 at 3 p.m.
-ET; subsequent episodes will drop on a weekly basis on Facebook Watch.
+Limetown will premiere its first two episodes on Wednesday 16th October; subsequent episodes will drop on a weekly basis on Facebook Watch.

 Advertisement